Protecting personal and other confidential data is fundamental to our business.

 Security is integral to who we are and ingrained in how we operate.
 We take technical and organizational measures to ensure our products, systems, and facilities are secure for personal and other confidential data.

-We have a chief security officer, security team, and compliance team, and we take pride in our ISO 27001 Certification and SOC 2 audit.
+We have a chief security officer, security team, and compliance team, and we take pride in our ISO 27001 Certification, SOC 2 audit, and HIPAA compliance.

 We do not know if customer data in RelativityOne is personal, a trade secret, or other sensitive data.
 So, we give all customer data our highest protection classification.